Romea/romea-ros2-joy/romea_joystick_bringup/README.md

 You can find specifications of each joystick in config directory of romea_joy_description package.

-# 5) Supported GPS joystick ROS2 drivers
+# 4) Supported joystick ROS2 drivers

 Supported drivers are [joy](https://github.com/ros-drivers/joystick_drivers) and  [ds4_driver](https://github.com/naoki-mizuno/ds4_driver).
 In order to used one of them, you can specify driver item in joystick meta-description file like this: